ERy03/JavaScript-ES6-Notes/README.md

 console.log(personalFriends)
 // ["Mary", "Joel", "Danny"]
 ```
-We can also do this by using spread operators:
+We can also do the following by using spread operators:

 ``` javascript
 let contacts = ["Mary", "Joel", "Danny"];